 3) Notice of Assessment

 At the conclusion of each successful tax filing, the Canada Revenue Agency (CRA) will provide a Notice of Assessment (NOA) document that details any outstanding taxes owed.
-To lenders, this is also an important consideration as it factors into their debt to income ratio calculations.
+To lenders, this is also an important consideration as it factors into their debt-to-income ratio calculations .
 Regardless of your income sources or types of employment, you will likely need to submit your NOA’s for the 2 most recent tax years.

 4) Letter of Employment

 The letter of employment needs to be signed and verified by a representative of the company.
 This helps lenders confirm that you really work at the place and with the job title that you wrote on the application.
 For your letter of employment make sure that it states how long you have been at the current company, whether you are a permanent or temporary or probationary employee, whether you are full-time, part-time, or seasonal, your hourly or annual salary rate, if you have guaranteed hours in the event that you are part-time or hourly, and what your role and title is at the company.
-Make sure that it is on company letterhead, signed by the manager or HR person writing you the letter, and ensure that is not older than 30 days old..
+Make sure that it is on company letterhead, signed by the manager or HR person writing you the letter, and ensure that is not older than 30 days old.

 5) T4 and T4A

-If you are a full-time, part-time, or seasonal employee your employer will issue you a T4 every year that will show lenders the breakdown in your annual pay, tax deductions, pension and other government program deductions, and more.
+If you are a full-time, part-time, or seasonal employee, your employer will issue you a T4 every year that will show lenders the breakdown of your annual pay, tax deductions, pension and other government program deductions, and more.
 If you are a commission only employee, your employer will be issuing you a T4A.
 Lenders use this info to validate the income that you claim to earn on your mortgage application.
 For most mortgage applications, a borrower who is employed by a company will be required to present the lender with their T4 or T4A for the most recent 2 tax years.

 Personal Finance